-The Air Cadet Organisations primary function is the development of the young people who are involved in the organisation.
+The Royal Air Force Air Cadet organisation’s primary function is the development of the young people who are involved in the organisation.
 One of the areas where this can be seen to great effect is leadership.

 Throughout thier Cadet career, young people have the opportunity to develop both thier leadership and interpersonal skill.
 Within 967, this is supplemented by excellent Junior and Senior NCO programmes which are based around the basic skills needed to lead in any different number of situations.

-While trhere is ample opportunity to learn on the Squadron, there is also a good deal of opportunity external to the unit.
-Week long programmes are hosted in a number of format and all Cadets are eligable to apply.
+While there is ample opportunity to learn on the Squadron, there is also a good deal of opportunity external to the unit.
+Week long programmes are hosted in a number of formats and all Cadets are eligable to apply.

 Formal leadership training is provided at the following three levels – they’ll test your mettle but this is where you can really get noticed!